PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Entities-Search/quickstarts/python.md

     query = 'italian restaurants near me'
     ```

-2. Piyasa değişkeninizi `?mkt=` parametresine ekleyerek bir istek URL 'si oluşturun.
-URL-sorgunuzu kodlayın ve `&q=` parametresine ekleyerek parametreye yapıştırın.
+2. Create a request url by appending your market variable to the `?mkt=` parameter.
+Url-encode your query and appending it to the `&q=` parameter.

     ```python
     params = '?mkt=' + mkt + '&q=' + urllib.parse.quote (query)
     ```

-## <a name="send-a-request-and-get-a-response"></a>İstek gönderme ve yanıt edinme
+## <a name="send-a-request-and-get-a-response"></a>Send a request and get a response

-1. Adlı `get_suggestions()`bir işlev oluşturun.
-Ardından aşağıdaki adımları gerçekleştirin.
+1. Create a function called `get_suggestions()`.
+Then perform the following steps.
-   1. Abonelik anahtarınızı anahtar olarak bulunan `Ocp-Apim-Subscription-Key` bir sözlüğe ekleyin.
+   1. Add your subscription key to a dictionary with `Ocp-Apim-Subscription-Key` as a key.
-   2. HTTPS `http.client.HTTPSConnection()` istemci nesnesi oluşturmak için kullanın.
-Yolu ve `GET` parametrelerinizi `request()` ve başlık bilgilerini kullanarak bir istek gönderin.
+   2. Use `http.client.HTTPSConnection()` to create a HTTPS client object.
+Send a `GET` request using `request()` with your path and parameters, and header information.
-   3. Yanıtını ile `getresponse()`depolayın ve geri döndürün `response.read()`.
+   3. Store the response with `getresponse()`, and return `response.read()`.

       ```python
       def get_suggestions ():